OWASP/www-project-mobile-top-10/2023-risks/m5-improper-credential-usage.md

 # Business Impacts

-**Application / Business Specific**
+**Impact SEVERE**

 The business impact of poor credential management, including hardcoded credentials and improper credential usage, can be substantial:

-- Reputation Damage;
+* Reputation Damage;
-- Information Theft;
+* Information Theft;
-- Fraud;
+* Fraud;
-- Unauthorized Access to Data.
+* Unauthorized Access to Data.

 # Am I Vulnerable To 'Improper Credential Usage'?

 Insecure credential management can occur when mobile apps use hardcoded credentials or when credentials are misused.
 Here are some indicators that your mobile app may be vulnerable:

-* __Hardcoded Credentials__ - If the mobile app contains hardcoded credentials within the app's source code or any configuration files, this is a clear indicator of vulnerability.
+* **Hardcoded Credentials** - If the mobile app contains hardcoded credentials within the app's source code or any configuration files, this is a clear indicator of vulnerability.
-* __Insecure Credential Transmission__ - If credentials are transmitted without encryption or through insecure channels, this could indicate a vulnerability.
+* **Insecure Credential Transmission** - If credentials are transmitted without encryption or through insecure channels, this could indicate a vulnerability.
-* __Insecure Credential Storage__ - If the mobile app stores user credentials on the device in an insecure manner, this could represent a vulnerability.
+* **Insecure Credential Storage** - If the mobile app stores user credentials on the device in an insecure manner, this could represent a vulnerability.
-* __Weak User Authentication__ - If user authentication relies on weak protocols or allows for easy bypassing, this could be a sign of vulnerability.
+* **Weak User Authentication** - If user authentication relies on weak protocols or allows for easy bypassing, this could be a sign of vulnerability.

 # How Do I Prevent 'Improper Credentials Usage'?

 Avoiding insecure credential management involves not using hardcoded credentials and properly handling user credentials.

-__Avoid Using Hardcoded Credentials__
+**Avoid Using Hardcoded Credentials**

 Hardcoded credentials can be easily discovered by attackers and provide an easy access point for unauthorized users.
 Always avoid using hardcoded credentials in your mobile app's code or configuration files.

-__Properly Handle User Credentials__
+**Properly Handle User Credentials**

 User credentials should always be stored, transmitted, and authenticated securely: